Junaid433/PY-CoreUtils/README.md

 ## 💡 Did you know?

-> You can use PYCoreUtils as a teaching tool, a scripting Swiss Army knife, or even as a base for your own Python CLI projects.
+> You can use PY-CoreUtils as a teaching tool, a scripting Swiss Army knife, or even as a base for your own Python CLI projects.
 Fork it, hack it, and make it yours!

 ---